-When an error is detected, one of two internal error handling functions, reportError() or reportDiError() in the System State object, is called.
-These functions store current state information into the Error object.
-The error handling function invokes another internal routine, errorHandler() in the Error object, which gets the state information from the Error object and passes it to the current error notification function.
+When an error is detected, the internal error handling function in the System State object, reportErrorI18N(), is called.
+This function stores current state information into the Error object.
+The error handling function invokes another internal routine, errorHandlerI18N() in the Error object, which retrieves the state information from the Error object and passes it to the current error notification function.
 It then invokes the error notification function to complete the error processing.